-Brightness Configure the brightness between 0 and 100% Display off time Set time-t me-to-off between 10s / 30s - 1m / 10m /30m - or never Show mobile overview No Enable this to show the mobile overview page which is designed for Marine and Remote Vehicle applications.
+Brightness Configure the brightness between 0 and 100% the brightness between 0 and 100% Display off time Set time-t et time-to-off between 10s / 30s - 1m / 10m /30m - or never Show mobile overview Enable this to show the mobile overview page which is designed for Marine and Remote Vehicle applications.
 This overview gives direct access to the AC Current limit as well as the On/Off/Charger-only settings and pump control.
 Also shows up to four tank levels.
-Language English Choose between English, Dutch, Chinese, German, Spanish, French, Italian, Swe Choose between English, Dutch, Chinese, German, Spanish, French, Italian, Swedish, Turkish and Arabic.
-VRM online po ortal Choose between no logging, logging via the internet directly to the VRM Portal, and logging to a microSD card or USB
+Language English Choose between English, Dutch, Chinese, German, Spanish, French, Italian, Swedish, Turkish and Arabic.

+VRM online portal

-Log to Internet Choose between no logging, logging via the internet directly to the VRM Portal, and logging to a microSD card or USB flash drive .
-See chapter 2.2 below for more information.
-I od intorval minutes Set to anything between 1 minute and 1 day.
+Log to Intornot flash drive.
+See chapter 2.2 below for more information. minutes Set to anything between 1 minute and 1 day.
 Choose longer times on systems with an unreliable connection.
 Note that this setting does not affect reporting problems and state changes (bulk \rightarrow absorption) to the VRM Portal.
 These events initiate an immediate transmission of all parameters.